rei/rei-cedar-vue-2/README.md

 1. From the project root directory, run `npm install` to install the project's Node dependencies

+## Contribution
+1.)
+Pull master.
+2.)
+Create a branch and when you are finished open a PR.
+3.)
+Once it builds and is successful, all you need is one approver from the REI dev team.
+4.)
+Someone from the REI cedar team will merge the PR.

 ### Usage

 1. From the project root directory, run `gulp` to build the site